Top 10 One Team NBA Players In the League History

 When Bill Russel retired, many assumed that the Celtics wouldn't ever have a better player.
 Still, less than a decade later, he appeared!!
 Bird was a fantastic shooter from all positions, and even his free throw percentage is among the best in history.
 Simultaneously, he was a great rebounder, securing a double-double career average.

 Bird was by far the slowest of all the players on our list, but that didn't stop him from being a terrific defender who averaged close to two steals per game.
-Like every great player, he sustained a high level of play even in his last season when he was a force with almost double-double average.
-Oh, did we forgot to mention three NBA titles and as many MVP awards?
+Like every great player, he sustained a high level of play even in his last season when he was a force with an almost double-double average.
+Oh, did we forget to mention three NBA titles and as many MVP awards?

 2. Kobe Bryant